Privacy Policy

 How does CIS store and secure information?

-We have implemented technology and policies with the objective of protecting your data from unauthorised access and improper use and will update these measures as new technology becomes available.
 We work with several data processors to deliver services to members.
 These processors include, but are not limited to, customer data management, event registration, online reporting and payment processors.
 For each data processor, we carefully review and monitor the vendor’s privacy policy and data security measures to ensure they uphold our high standards.
 These data processors will not use your personal information for any purpose other than what we have agreed with them.
+Sharing data with these parties is always subject to contractual assurances that personal data will be kept securely and only in accordance with our specific directions.
+We do not transfer personal data you have provided unless we are satisfied that the personal data will be afforded an equivalent level of protection.

 CIS is a non-governmental membership association (NGO) that engages in activities worldwide.
 CIS staff, affiliates or contractors may access, store or process personal data you submit to us in countries that do not afford a level of data protection equivalent to the EU.
 By submitting personal data to us you irrevocably agree to the export of your data to such countries.